 11-bit CAN identifier The CAN identifier of a CAN message.
-This identifier in s set to --- ---------- the value "514h" for all lpCAN transmissions.
+This identifier is set to the value "514h" for all lpCAN transmissions.
 8 data bytes Contains the actual data to be transmitted in a CAN message.

 An example packet with 4 data bytes wrapping from LPBUS to lpCAN results in the following CAN messages: